firstdraft/appdev-lessons/lessons/technical-setup-lesson-part-04.md

 Here is a collection of useful tips for working on your projects.
 In particular, there are many Gitpod keyboard shortcuts below that you may find useful.

 Remember, Gitpod will delete an inactive workspace after **14 days**.
 If you want to save the changes you've made for longer, you can "pin" a workspace in Gitpod which will prevent it from being deleted.
-Even better, you can [push your changes to Github]\(**TODO:** lessons link for: https://chapters.firstdraft.com/chapters/839#push-to-github).
+Even better, you can [push your changes to Github](https://learn.firstdraft.com/lessons/30){:target="_blank"}.

 ## Forcing Chrome to "Hard" Refresh